 |Southern Electric||South England||12.2%|

+Data source: Cornwall Insight.
 All of these companies can supply any premises throughout England, Scotland, Wales and Northern Ireland.
 Eire has their own specific regulated market and arrangements.

-All UK suppliers use a different mix of primary fuel sources to generate the electricity you use.
+All UK energy suppliers use a different mix of primary fuel sources to generate the electricity you use.
 The mix is vastly different from each supplier.
 The graph below shows the different classifications of coal, natural gas, nuclear and renewable sources.

+Source: The Big Six suppliers and Ofgem.
 Each supplier submits their fuel mix data to Ofgem each quarter who also publically display the results.

-Ofgem have licensed 128 different companies to provide domestic and commercial buildings electricity supplies.
+Ofgem has licensed 128 different companies to provide domestic and commercial buildings electricity supplies.
 In addition to these organisations, a further 39 companies only provide non-domestic premises with electricity.
 These are listed below, together with the company registration number in parenthesis.

+Almost all the companies listed above can supply both gas and electricity either as a single fuel or a dual fuel contract.
 Changing your current plan by signing up to a new company could reduce your costs.